 My Response To The CES Letter

-CES Letter - My ResponseI should start off by explaining up front that until just about a year and a half ago (around February-ish 2022), I was your typical active faithful LDS man.
-I am still active and faithful, just my beliefs have changed a bit.
-I have always said “I don’t care what is true, I just want to know what is true.
-And I have tried my best to live that way.
+CES Letter - My ResponseI should start by explaining up front that until about a year and a half ago (around February-ish 2022), I was your typical active, faithful LDS man, born and raised.
+I am still active and faithful, but my beliefs have changed slightly.

-Because of my willingness to look at both sides with an open mind, and give equal time to the reading from the Book of Mormon, I was blessed with the most powerful spiritual witness from the Holy Ghost I have ever experienced in my life testifying to me that Joseph Smith was and is who he claimed to be.
+Because of my willingness to look at both sides with an open mind and give equal time to the reading from the Book of Mormon, I was blessed with the most powerful spiritual witness from the Holy Ghost I have ever experienced in my life testifying to me that Joseph Smith was a true prophet.
+I heard in my mind the words, “Joseph was who he claimed to be.”
 It was so powerful and profound I could not deny that it was real.

-It is impossible to read The Book Of Mormon with an open mind and not be amazed at its complexity, goodness and spirit.
+It is impossible to read The Book Of Mormon with an open mind and not be amazed at its complexity, goodness, and spirit.
 It is not the kind of book a fraud would write.
 It is too pure and good.
 It teaches you to be Christlike.
 And frauds don’t write books they make no money from or have to give their life for.
 Joseph Smith did not make any money from the church he restored.
 And he endured much misery and gave his life in defense of it.
 You don’t do that if you are a fraud.

 The CES Letter Is Jeremy’s Career